 The Real-Time Clock keeps track of time with separate registers for Hours, Minutes, Seconds.
-The Calendar has separate registers for Date, Month, Year and Dayof-week.
+The Calendar has separate registers for Date, Month, Year and Day-of-week.
 The calendar is correct through 2099, with automatic leap year correction.

 The powerful Dual Alarms can be set to any Clock/Calendar value for a match.
 For instance, every minute, every Tuesday, or 5:23 AM on March 21.
-The alarms can be polled in the Status Register.
+The alarms can be polled in the Status Register or provide a hardware interrupt (IRQ Pin).
 There is a repeat mode for the alarms allowing a periodic interrupt.